 As I mentioned, when I first picked up the Genesis package I only did so because of all the raving reviews online.
 I knew I wanted to learn WordPress so I figured why not just get the package. (plus I believe they were having a Black Friday deal 🙂 )

-Now that I’m a little more knowledgable of WordPress, I’m glad that I made the investment.
-Here’s some of the reasons why I use and recommend Genesis.
+Now that I’m a little more knowledgeable about WordPress, I’m glad that I made the investment.
+Here are some of the reasons why I use and recommend Genesis.

-1. Genesis is build on a 2-part Framework
+1. Genesis is built on a 2-part Framework

 If you decide to purchase just one theme, you will need to purchase the Genesis Framework.
 The Framework is kind of like the motor for your new child theme.